shopware/docs/products/extensions/b2b-suite/guides/core/authentication.md

 [...]
 ```

-You can even load the whole Identity through the `AuthenticationService`.
+You can even load the whole identity through the `AuthenticationService`.

 ```php
 [...]